Our mission statement

-Dr. Wobbema serves as Vice President of the Alliance of Churches Board in Shell Knob, is an active member of the local Lions Club, is a member of the local Woodcarvers Group, is President of the Fox Woods Home Owners Association, and is an active member of the Committee of Ministry with the John Calvin Presbytery.
+Dr. Wobbema serves as Vice President of the Alliance of Churches Board in Shell Knob, is an active member of the local Lions Club, is a member of the local Woodcarvers Group, is President of the Fox Woods Home Owners Association, and is an active member of the John Calvin Presbytery.

 The Presbyterian Church (USA) expresses the faith of the Reformed Tradition.
 Central to this tradition is the affirmation of the majesty, holiness, and providence of God who creates, sustains, rules, and redeems the world in sovereign love.
 The election of the people of God for service as well as for salvation is God’s doing.
 We are saved by grace through faith in Jesus Christ.

 We believe in One God in three persons: Father, Son, and Holy Spirit.
 The eternal God was incarnate in Jesus Christ.
 In the crucifixion and resurrection of Jesus Christ there is the assurance of God’s victory over sin, Satan, and death.
 Christ’s activity in the world continues through the Holy Spirit.
 We believe that Jesus is the Way, the Truth, and the Life—there is no other name in heaven or on earth by which we can be saved.